mRs-/Black-Friday-Deals/README.md

 Monitor, Analyze & Manage your Umami Analytics on the go.
 Available for iOS & iPadOS.

+### 📊 [Trendly](https://apple.co/4hQcaI1) - 50% OFF all paid plans for the first 6 months, Nov 29 - Dec 4

+Track your App Store sales, subscribers, downloads, and more.

 <p>&nbsp;</p>

 ## 🏃🏻‍♀️ Health & Fitness Software